oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 The consequence of this behavior is that certain endpoints of the resource server could become vulnerable to CSRF, even with CORS enabled as a defense.
 For example, if the resource server is an API that exposes an endpoint to a body-less POST request, there will be no preflight request and no CSRF defense.

-To avoid such bypasses against the CORS policy, the BFF SHOULD require that the JavaScript application includes a custom request header.
+To avoid such bypasses against the CORS policy, the BFF SHOULD require that the browser-based application includes a custom request header.
 Cross-origin requests with a custom request header always require a preflight, which makes CORS an effective CSRF defense.
 When this mechanism is used, the BFF MUST ensure that every incoming request carries this static header.
-The exact naming of this header is at the discretion of the JavaScript application and BFF.
+The exact naming of this header is at the discretion of the application and BFF.
 A sample configuration would be a request header with a static value, such as `My-Static-Header: 1`.

-It is also possible to deploy the JavaScript application on the same origin as the BFF.
+It is also possible to deploy the browser-based application on the same origin as the BFF.
 This ensures that legitimate interactions between the frontend and the BFF do not require any preflights, so there's no additional overhead.

 ##### Use anti-forgery/double submit cookies